Blockchain is a powerful intelligent technology that provides businesses with greater transparency and collaboration capabilities.

 Such a slow, error-prone process suffers from limited or even no visibility, which leads to delayed shipments; fraud; high costs; and an enormous amount of time, effort, money, and resources spent reconciling disputes and discrepancies.
 Blockchain for international trade, with integration to enterprise processes, promises to revolutionize the international trade process as it exists today by addressing all these shortcomings and by providing complete visibility and digital transparency to all participants in the blockchain network.

-Working with its customers in a co-innovation project, SAP has developed a percentage of completion (POC) using Hyperledger Fabric on SAP Cloud Platform to model the end-to-end process as four phases: initiate trade, initiate shipment, shipment delivery, and trade settlement.
+Working with its customers in a co-innovation project, SAP has developed a percentage of completion (POC) using Hyperledger Fabric on SAP Business Technology Platform to model the end-to-end process as four phases: initiate trade, initiate shipment, shipment delivery, and trade settlement.
 Smart contracts were used to specify which parties needed to be involved at each step, specify which documents needed to be provided and by whom, provide secure visibility to these documents with digital signatures, and ensure all prerequisites were satisfied for a trade to move to the next phase.

 In the future, with integration to SAP Transportation Management, SAP Global Trade Services, SAP S/4HANA, and SAP Global Track and Trace, as well as the ability to integrate information from third-party applications, blockchain has the potential to provide significant value in terms of cost savings and process efficiencies for all parties involved in international trade.